-English 6 - Laura Coker-Garcia - This yearlong course (24 weeks) focuses on developing a love for literature.
-English 6 will focus on literary elements and read a variety of stories, both long and short, to learn how to summarize, outline, and identify the elements of plot.
-The spring semester will examine point of view and basic poetic devices.
-Writing will focus on the paragraph and a couple of literature projects.
-With a short grammar lesson each week, students will continue writing paragraphs to work on structure, form, and style.
-Textbooks: Vocabulary from Classical Roots Book 6, Writing With the Masters, and Number The Stars (all available at the HEP Bookstore).
-Also, purchase: The Lightening Thief (not available at HEP Bookstore).
-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 10:45-12:15 pm Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
+Time: Tuesdays; 9-10:30 am

 English 7- Amy Titus - This yearlong course (24 weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
-Students will explore various paragraph types and the three paragraph essay.
+Students will explore various paragraph types and the three-paragraph essay.
 The literature studied will focus on 2 novels, several short stories, and poetry.
-Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), Writing with the Masters, Jensen's Vocabulary, and Easy Grammar Plus TE.
+Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), The Writing Handbook, Jensen's Vocabulary, and Easy Grammar Plus TE.
 Books are available at the HEP Bookstore.
 Mrs. Titus will recommend students from English 7 for either JTT 8 or English 8.
 These students will have first choice for JTT 8.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 9-10:30 am Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
 Honors English 8 - see Journey Through Time below in the Honors English section of the schedule.
 Honors students will study the 5-paragraph essay and literary essay while following year 1 of the Journey Through Time program.
-A seventh-grade teacher recommendation is required or students will take a writing assessment with Mrs. Juren.
+A seventhgrade teacher recommendation is required or students may take a writing assessment with Mrs. Juren.

-updated English 8 - Sharri Omer - Using a seminar approach to learning, English 8 will help prepare students for high school and beyond.
+English 8 - Tiffany Henry - Using a seminar approach to learning, English 8 will help prepare students for high school and beyond.
 Seminar learning incorporates round table discussions to not only create more interest for the learners, but to enable them to learn from classmates through group interactive activities.
 Students will read short stories, non-fiction, poetry, a play, and a novel.
 Through a variety of fun activities, students will discuss the literature, write about it, and create interesting projects to show off what they have learned.
 Students will write various short 8-15 sentence essays and learn how to construct the longer 4 and 5-paragraph essays.
 Grammar instruction will be integrated into the feedback on student writing and taught explicitly when needed.
 Study skill tips will enable students to learn how to study for vocabulary tests, how to annotate reading selections, and how to prepare for class discussions.
 Mrs. Juren will recommend interested and qualified students for JTT 9.
-Textbooks: Writing With The Masters, Vocabulary From Classical Roots, Book A; The Pearl and Anne Frank, the drama.
+Textbooks: The Writing Handbook, Vocabulary From Classical Roots, Book A; The Pearl and Anne Frank, the drama.
 Mrs. Juren will provide the short stories, non-fiction readings, and poetry.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 10:45-12:15 (24 weeks) Cost: \$625; after 7/4 \$640; after 8/4 \$655
+Time: Tuesdays; 10:45-12:15 (24 weeks)